Plenty of respect as Japan prepare to face Spain

-WELLINGTON : Japan defender Moeka Minami knows Spanish football very well and believes the Group C decider in the New Zealand capital on Monday could be a Women's World Cup classic between two teams playing in a similar style.
+WELLINGTON: Japan defender Moeka Minami knows Spanish football very well and believes the Group C decider in the New Zealand capital on Monday (Jul 31) could be a Women's World Cup classic between two teams playing in a similar style.

 Japan and Spain have been two of the tournament's standout teams and both have qualified for the last 16 already after dominant wins over Zambia and Costa Rica.

-Minami said she has always admired the Spanish style of play when she has come across it in European competition and in age-group tournaments for Japan.
+Minami said she has always admired the Spanish style of play when she has come across it in European competitions and in age-group tournaments for Japan.

 "I respect the team very much so that whenever I play a Spanish team, it's kind of more like a final for me.